Dev-Craig44/jsUnitTesting/README.md

 - Testing that focuses on the edges or boundaries of the inputs.
 - See how our functions behave under extreme conditions.
 - Data we get from the UI or another system, the boundary is where we need to validate that information

+# Parameterized Tests

+- A way to run the same test multiple times with different set of input data
+- This technique is more useful when our testing logic is a little more complicated